Ollama runs one model at a time. Send it a prompt, get a response. For single-turn chat, that's enough.

 Draw a connection from the STT block's output port to the chat block's input port.
 The line represents data flow: when the STT block finishes transcribing, the text automatically feeds into the summarization model.

 Want to extend it?
-Add a TTS block after the summary to read the bullet points aloud.
+Add a TTS block (Pro, $10/month) after the summary to read the bullet points aloud.
 Add a translation block between summarization and TTS to get the summary in another language.
 Each extension is another block and another connection, not another script to maintain.

 What are the limitations of local pipelines?